3C Framework

 Company.
 If a company is to be successful it is important that it understands its strengths and weaknesses.
 It is likely that the company will have a range of different strengths.
 One of the strengths should be developed into a competitive advantage.
 Ohmae recognises that there are some things that companies find it difficult to do in which case they could be outsourced.
 If activities are outsourced it may be necessary to manage in-house costs in order to ensure there is no loss of competitive advantage.

-As with most frameworks, the Triangle concept is simple but the intelligence required to achieve the balance between customers, competitors and company could be complex and very thorough.
+As with most frameworks, the triangle concept is simple but the intelligence required achieving the balance between customers, competitors and company could be complex and thorough.
+It shouldn’t be based just on internal perceptions.
+Customer surveys, benchmarking metrics, objective data is vital if an appropriate strategy is to be devised.
 It is a framework in which other frameworks could help such as segmentation, competitor intelligence, and the competitive advantage matrix.
+At every stage of the analysis it is important to ask the question “why?”.
+This may point to a number of small advantages which collectively offer a significant advantage over the competition.